Even the tamest of amusement park water rides come with a roller coaster of emotions for those who are not wild about getting wet.

-Splash Mountain is equal parts awesome and inconvenient, but with a few tricks up your sleeve, you can tip the scales well into “awesome”!
+Splash Mountain (soon to be re-themed and re-named as Tiana’s Bayou Adventure is equal parts awesome and inconvenient, but with a few tricks up your sleeve, you can tip the scales well into “awesome”!

 Splash Mountain is not intended to ruin your experience of the park.
 Disney ride creators are pretty good at their job, and they consider the variety of people who will be enjoying the ride.

 There are the ride-or-dies who want to get off of Splash Mountain dripping and squelching in their shoes and are disappointed by anything less.
 Then there are those people who don’t mind being splashed, but anything more than that will probably ruin their day.